icgc-dcc/dcc-docs/docs/software/releases/portal.md

 Note that code level release notes may found on [GitHub](https://github.com/icgc-dcc/dcc-portal/blob/develop/CHANGES.md).
 The following details user facing features / changes covered in each release.

+#### 4.4.3 - January 30th, 2017
+* Added new page not found redirection
+* New share link popover behaviour
+* Fix to reported sizes in the UI, will use base 10 instead of base 2.
+* New page for searching [Compounds](https://dcc.icgc.org/compounds)
+* Minor bug fixes

 #### 4.2.6 - July 5th, 2016
 * Added support for new [Download Service](https://download.icgc.org/)
 * Added ability to stream directly from [Advanced Search](https://dcc.icgc.org/search) after clicking on "Download Donor Data"